ImpactFeeAtlasCompare fees

 Sewer connection (tap / SDC)

 Sewer connection total (SAFE + METRO), single family - reference — Combined SFR sewer connection charge (Denver SAFE $410 + Metro Water Recovery $6,070).
 Excluded from total to avoid double-counting with the two component rows above; shown as the headline single-family sewer connection figure.
+VERIFY: confirmed verbatim on the re-fetched 2026 Sewer Permit Fees PDF on 2026-06-16; excludeFromTotal flag correct.

 alternative · not added to total